ndouellette/writing.evbogue.com/src/documents/posts/googlecorners.html.md

 If you know someone who can hire me for this positon at Google, please forward this post to them.

 Google, you can reach me at ev@evbogue.com.
 I deleted my gmail account.

+I know no one wants to fire Chris Messina.
+Let it be me.